-- 14. Urban Design-The subject PPS is part of the overall Glenarden Redevelopment project that was approved as a residential revitalization project, in accordance with CB-95-2016, for 97 lots and 32 parcels for development of 333 multifamily apartments (101 being age-restricted) and 97 single-family attached dwellings (townhomes).
-The 73 lots for single-family attached (townhouse) development and 18 parcels included in this PPS were previously evaluated and approved as a part of prior PPS 4-16038.
+11. Urban Design-The subject PPS is part of the overall Glenarden Redevelopment project that was approved as a residential revitalization project, in accordance with CB-95-2016 for 97 lots and 32 parcels for development of 333 multifamily apartments; (101 being age-restricted) and 97 single-family attached dwellings (townhomes).
+The 73 lots for single-family attached (townhouse) development and 18 parcels proposed with this application were previously evaluated and approved as a part of prior PPS 4-16038.
 A DSP, in accordance with Section 27-546(a) of the prior Zoning Ordinance, was also approved for the overall Glenarden Redevelopment under DSP-16059, which remains valid.
-Conformance with the requirements of the prior Zoning Ordinance, the 2010 Prince George's County Landscape Manual, and the Tree Canopy Coverage Ordinance were demonstrated at the time of DSP approval. - 15.
-Variation Request-The Glenarden Redevelopment project is served by private roads, ranging in size from 22 feet to 92 feet wide, and alleys with a minimum paving width of either 22 or 24 feet.
-There are no public streets within the subdivision.
-The applicant requested a variation from Section 24-128(b)(7)(A) to allow 65 of the 73 single-family attached (townhouse) lots to be served by alleys without having frontage on a public ROW.
+Conformance with the requirements of the prior Zoning Ordinance, the 2010 Prince George's County Landscape Manual, and the Tree Canopy Coverage Ordinance were demonstrated at the time of DSP approval.

+12. Variation Request-The Glenarden Redevelopment project will be served by private roads, ranging in size from 22 feet to 92 feet wide, and alleys with a minimum paving width of either 22 or 24 feet.
+No public streets are proposed within the subdivision.
+The applicant has requested a variation from Section 24-128(b)(7)(A) to allow 65 of the proposed 73 single-family attached (townhouse) lots to be served by alleys without having frontage on a public ROW.